 South Africa call off proposed Pakistan tour citing workload

-The tour will be rescheduled at a later date suitable to both the Pakistan Cricket Board (PCB) and Cricket South Africa (CSA), reported ‘ESPNCricinfo’.cricket Updated: Feb 14, 2020 16:24 IST
+South Africa play three ODIs in India from March 12 to 18 and the tour of Pakistan for three T20s in Rawalpindi was planned after that.cricket Updated: Feb 14, 2020 18:13 IST

 South Africa have ruled out participation in a proposed T20 series in Pakistan following their India tour next month, citing players’ workload.

 The tour will be rescheduled at a later date suitable to both the Pakistan Cricket Board (PCB) and Cricket South Africa (CSA), reported ‘ESPNCricinfo’.

 South Africa play three ODIs in India from March 12 to 18 and the tour of Pakistan for three T20s in Rawalpindi was planned after that.